asa-nerd/scoresystem/Readme.md

 The score system is a software to distribute and display pitchsets and notation symbols over network.
 Informations are displayer for performers on a tablet. <br>
 It was first used at Donaueschinger Musiktage 2019 in the Concert Installation ›Anna&Marie‹ by Marko Ciciliani.
 It originates from the artistic research project [GAPPP](http://gappp.net/) (Gamified Audiovisual Performance and Performance Practice).

+I wrote a paper about the technological background and some artistic implications for the [TENOR 2020 conference](https://tenor2020.hfmt-hamburg.de/)

 ### Technology
 A Node.js server is established.
 It listenes OSC messages (e.g. from SuperCollider) and forwards it as Websocket messages to clients.<br>
 Clients connect to the server via browser and get templates served with express.
 At the musical performance pitchesets, graphical notation and musical directives where displayed to the performers <br><br>